Posted Date: 09/27/2022

 services to address students' academic needs

 Our district has implemented a summer learning program to assist students with academic recovery.
-Our district plans to continue full time, in-person instruction beginning the fall of 2021.
 Additional instructional personnel have been added or reassigned where possible to implement further academic recovery efforts in core curriculum areas.

 students' and staff social, emotional, mental health